learn-co-students/dumbo-web-051418/07_single_orms/README.md

 * Distinguish between ORM and SQL
 * Demonstrate that ORMs are the pattern connecting scripting languages and databases
 * Explain how the `sqlite` gem works as the driver or wrapper around SQL
-* Implement HEREDOCs to be saved in variables to execute by SQL driver
 * Perform persistent CRUD actions on two separate models

 ## Deliverables